camunda/camunda-docs-manual/content/update/patch-level.md

 Reason: Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.

 The process engine no longer evaluates these expressions by default and throws an exception instead.
-The pevious behavior can be re-enabled by setting the process configuration `enableExpressionsInAdhocQueries` to true.
+The previous behavior can be re-enabled by setting the process configuration `enableExpressionsInAdhocQueries` to true.

 See the user guide on [security considerations for custom code]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}}) for details.